 This is especially easy when it’s autumn.
 Here in the gorge I had a couple on a workshop.
 It was pouring with rain so we walked straight through heading for the waterfall, and at the end of the gorge I spotted this view.
 Now when it rains, all the leaves are wet and so the colours are actually more vibrant.

-Although most people might think a polariser is just for those harsh sunny days, you can actually use them on overcast and rainy days in situations like this.
+Although many people might think a polarising filter is just for those harsh sunny days, you can actually use them on overcast and rainy days in situations like this.
 Not only do they control reflections on the water, but they boost contrast too.

 Bring an umbrella for the camera